mikeknep/ttt_rust/README.md

 ### The trickier way - from source

-If you prefer to install from source, cannot use Homebrew, or Homebrew has updated to Rust 0.12, visit the [release history page](https://github.com/rust-lang/rust/wiki/Doc-releases#0110) and download the appropriate 0.11.0 installation package for your system.
+If you prefer to install from source, cannot use Homebrew, or need to download an older version of Rust, visit the [release history page](https://github.com/rust-lang/rust/wiki/Doc-releases) and download the appropriate installation package.

 ### Confirm success